 Brands must decide on the right mix of tactics to use, based on the product’s brand position to fulfill and exceed customer expectations, differentiate the products from their competitors, and aid conversion.

 A great personalized online brand product experience comes courtesy of Nike.
-Nike ID allows you to use their website to personalize your apparel with colour and messaging.
+Nike ID allows you to use their website to personalize your apparel with color and messaging.
 This fits Nike’s highly personalized and user-connected brand experience which offers personal and complementary products such as Nike + and Nike Fuel.

-How people in an organisation understand and deliver the brand promises are central to making the brand work.
+How people in an organization understand and deliver the brand promises is central to making the brand work.
 How they look, talk, write and their nature and approach are all part of the brand delivery process.
-This often takes time to educate, train, monitor and recruit the right people.
+This often takes time to educate, train, monitor, and recruit the right people.

 Online, people still remain an important element to the brand on a number of levels.
 Customers may seek comfort online by seeing, hearing, and reading about key members of the management or customer service team.
 Customers may wish to check the history and credibility of the management team or find out more about a person they met to ‘suss them out’ further.

 People are responsible for online brand delivery because a digital communications strategy is nothing without content.
 When it comes to delivering this content, businesses must ask these people related questions: